systemicwins/infra/README.md

 - SendGrid API for email processing and responses

 **Data Storage**:
-- Firestore database for conversations
+- Firestore database for conversations and CRM data
 - Cloud Storage for frontend assets

 **Security & Access**: